 Use a Wi-Fi App

 If you have Midco internet, we have an easy way to do all of the above.

-The Midco Wi-Fi app lets you manage your Wi-Fi connections directly from your Apple® or Android™ phone.1 See all your connected devices and pause or block devices as you need.
+The Midco Wi-Fi app lets you manage your Wi-Fi connections directly from your Apple® or Android™ phone.1 See all your connected devices and pause or block devices as you need - including multiple devices at a time.
 Easily see your Wi-Fi username and password, and create a guest Wi-Fi network when you have visitors.
 Even more, you can troubleshoot your Wi-Fi and test your internet speeds on your device – all within the app.

-It’s only available with Midco FreestyleSM Wi-Fi, giving you the freedom to connect on any device, in any room in your home.2 And if you have any questions about ways to optimize your Midco Wi-Fi, contact us.
+If you have any questions about ways to optimize your Wi-Fi, contact us.
 We’d be happy to help.

 1 Apple and the Apple logo are trademarks of Apple Inc., registered in the U.S. and other countries.
 App Store is a service mark of Apple Inc. Android, Google Play, and the Google Play logo are trademarks of Google Inc.